ralna/GALAHAD/doc/Julia/rst-dir/sbls_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of entries in the vector :math:`a`.
+		- is a scalar variable of type Int32 that holds the number of entries in the vector :math:`a`.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of entries in the vector :math:`b`.
+		- is a scalar variable of type Int32 that holds the number of entries in the vector :math:`b`.

 	*
 		- sol